qgis/QGIS-Documentation/docs/user_manual/print_layout/create_output.rst

      * :guilabel:`Lossy (JPEG)`, which is the default compression mode
-     * or :guilabel:`Lossless`, which creates bigger files in most cases, but is much more suitable for printing outputs or for post-production in external applications (requires Qt 5.13 or later).
+     * or :guilabel:`Lossless`, which creates bigger files in most cases, but is much more suitable for printing outputs or for post-production in external applications.
    * |unchecked| :guilabel:`Create Geospatial PDF`:
      Generate a georeferenced PDF file.
    * |unchecked| :guilabel:`Disable tiled raster layer exports`: When exporting